 Gradually add the dry ingredients into the wet mixture, folding gently with a spatula or spoon.
 Take your time and mix slowly until everything is just combined.
 You don’t need a perfectly smooth batter slightly lumpy is totally fine.
 Overmixing at this stage can make the muffins heavy, so keep it light and gentle.

-Step 6: Prepare the Crunchy Topping
+Step 6: Prepare the Crunchy Pecan Topping

-In a small bowl, mix the chopped pecans, brown sugar, and melted butter until combined.
-This topping is what gives your muffins that classic pecan pie feel, sweet, buttery, and slightly crunchy.
-It adds both texture and extra flavor, making each muffin feel a little more special.
+This topping is what gives your muffins that classic pecan pie flavor sweet, buttery, and lightly crunchy.
+It adds extra texture and richness, making each muffin taste even more special and bakery-style.

 Step 7: Fill & Top the Muffins